ZhenchangMin/Data-Structures-and-Algorithms/In-school lessons/lec3.md

 ## Abstract Data Type(ADT)
-A data structure usually provides an interface, also called an ADT An ADT speci es what a data structure "can do" and "should do", but not how to do them.
+A data structure usually provides an interface, also called an ADT An ADT specifies what a data structure "can do" and "should do", but not how to do them.
 **Example:**
 ADT: `List`, supports `get`, `set`, `remove`, `add` ...
 Data Structure: `Linked List`, `Array List` ...